mdietrich/SAY/README.md

-pauseStart | Time of day when your pause should start pauseDuration | Usual pause duration dailyHours | Your daily working hours projects | Your project configuraiton exports | Configuraiton of your exports
+pauseStart | Time of day when your pause should start pauseDuration | Usual pause duration dailyHours | Your daily working hours importer | Importer to use for "import" function.
+See "Import CSV" projects | Your project configuraiton exports | Configuraiton of your exports